MicrosoftDocs/well-architected/well-architected/architect-role/architecture-design-specification.md

 In this specification include items such as:

-- Technology decisions, including as: buy, build, reuse, extend, or decomission.
+- Technology decisions, including as: buy, build, reuse, extend, or decommission.
 - API and data contracts (schemas), including backwards compatibility implementation strategy
 - Rollout and rollback implementation details
 - Unique secure development lifecycle (SDL) and privacy implementation